LTL Freight Meaning - What Does LTL Mean in TruckingPosted On 7th February 2019

 Advantages of LTL shipping

-TL carrier moves freight for several different customers using one truck.
+LTL carrier moves freight for several different customers using one truck.
 This works out cheaper for each customer because more deliveries can be carried out by the hauler.

 You can also request delivery to limited access areas such as construction sites, rural sites, and camping grounds.
 These services are usually not available with other shipping methods and when they are, they cost more.

-LTL shipping offers the economical option of sharing the cost of hiring the entire truck with other customers.
+LTL freight shipping offers the economical option of sharing the cost of hiring the entire truck with other customers.
 By minimizing the trucks on the roads, LTL shipping also minimizes the percentage of emissions made into the ecosystem which makes it eco-friendly.

 Disadvantages of LTL shipping

-The multiple handling of goods that comes with this shipment method means that it might not be ideal for transporting fragile goods.
+The multiple handling of goods that come with this shipment method means that it might not be ideal for transporting fragile goods.
 Multiple handling increases the chances of damage to the goods in transit.

 Factors that affect calculating LTL shipping rates